websanco/liferay-learn/docs/dxp/latest/en/system-administration/configuring-liferay/adding-custom-fields.md

     Click the *Save* button to save your changes.

+    ```{note}
-    **Note**: The Field Name is the identifier stored in your database and the name that is used by the developer to access the custom field.
+    The Field Name is the identifier stored in your database and the name that is used by the developer to access the custom field.
+    ```

 Once you have created a custom field, you can find it in the UI of the resource you created it for.
 Navigate to the resource, and the custom field is displayed in the UI.